janveverka/MitHgg/PhotonTree/README.txt

 To-Done List
 ------------
+  * 04.12.
+12:00 - Support configurable options for TMVA::Readers, defaults to
+                   "Silent"
+  * 04.12.
+11:00 - MvaCategoryReader works for both 7 and 8 TeV
+  * 04.12.
+09:00 - Fixed the missing std::max around deltaPhi vars for VH MET
+                   in the MvaCategoryReader
+  * 03.12.
+22:00 - Put together a configuration file for 7 TeV
   * 30.11.
 11:12 - DumpMvaCategories: Added new preselection for the dijet-tag
                    related vars, aligned ele* and cos(theta*) defaults with Globe, changed cos(theta*) to |cos(theta*)|